-If you can’t afford a formal office space, consider starting off at a coworking space and work your way until you get to finance a permanent home for your agency.
+If you can’t afford a formal office space, consider starting off at a coworking space and working your way until you get to finance a permanent home for your agency.

 3. Set up a system

-You need to be strategic when it comes to building your web design business.
+You need to be strategic in building your web design business.
 Setting a system should help you optimize the time, money, and effort you spend on every project that comes your way.